jamesyang124/play-with-category-theory/chapter7.md

 f :: a -> a
 ```

-means that `f` takes an argument of any type and gives something of the **same type as the result**, as opposed to
+This means that `f` takes an argument of any type and gives something of the **same type as the result**, as opposed to

 ```haskell
 f :: a -> b
 ```

-which means that `f` takes an argument of any type and gives a result of any type which **may or may not** match the type of whatever we have for `a`.
+`f` takes an argument of any type and gives a result of any type which **may or may not** match the type of whatever we have for `a`.

-**The different type variables do not specify that the types must be different, it only says that they can be different.** In this case, `a`, `b` may be the same type.
+**The different type variables do not specify that the types must be different, it imply that they may be different.** In this case, `a`, `b` may be the same type. so `a -> b` does not mean `a` type must not be `b` type, but `a` can be unequal to `b`.

-type variable can be any type from the **value constructor function**. so `a -> b` does not mean `a` type must not be `b` type, but `a` can be unequal to `b`. **Function has its type signature instead of a single type, so it won't be present as a single type variable**.
+Type variable can be any type from the **value constructor function**. **Function has its type signature instead of a single type, so it won't be present as a single type variable**.

 ```haskell
 data ShapeType = ValueConstructor1 Float Float | ValueConstructor2 Int deriving(Show)